irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 |450 dmg|1|1|Usually highest recoil and by far the worst ammo economy.
 Best combined with ammo related skills.
 Usage in single-fire mode recommended.|

 ### New AR attachments
 Damage class adjusting ammunition was added to some weapons - this ammunition attachment allows you to change damage class of your weapon.
 In addition to damage, ammo pick up is adjusted to match new damage class.
 Other stats may be adjusted as well.
-Weapons that have recieved such ammunition:
+Weapons that have received such ammunition:
 * 7.62 Little Friend now has a 5.56 conversion kit
 * Byk-1 now has a 5.45 conversion kit
 * AMCAR now has RRLP rounds